Dakota6996/Main/README.md

-- 👋 Hi, I’m @ZenoDrizzler
+- 👋 Hi, I’m Dakota
 - 👀 I’m interested in Python , Zoology and i love Dinosaurs and  mythlogy
 - 🌱 I’m currently learning Python and data management
 - 💞️ I’m looking to collaborate on Nothing so far!
 But Open Source is ok sometimes for me!